routebyintuition/ntnx-go-sdk/karbon/README.md

 ## Beta Functions

-Beta functions are only available on systems runnign with Beta releases which are not currently covered.
+Beta functions are only available on systems running with Beta releases which are not currently covered.
 Some of these calls are implemented but remain untested.

 - ListAllClusters
 - GetNodePoolConfig